 Eyeglasses and Contacts: Just like pharmacies, you can find “Ochkis” on most streets.
 These are small stores where you can buy all things glasses and contacts as long as you can tell them your prescription strength, no actual prescription needed when you ask.
 There you can also buy contact solution over the counter.
 Glasses are usually about a fourth of the price here than in the US and a contact supply for three months with run you about 10-15 US dollars.
 The quality here for contact lenses is not as good as the US, but they are safe and get the job done.

 Sports: You can find basic sports equipment at the large grocery stores such as Frunze, Alma, and Globus.
+For outdoor gear, head to Sport Expert or Red Fox.
 Sports culture is not terribly popular in Bishkek, but you can occasionally find pick up basketball and soccer games on the Expat facebook page.
 Rumor has it that the students at the American University in Bishkek have some intramural type teams that anyone can join.

 Souvenirs: The fourth floor of TsUM and the second floor of Beta Stores at Chui 150 have convenient, if expensive souvenirs.
 Head to Osh Bazaar for best prices and selection.
 See this Guide to Souvenir Hunting in Bishkek for more information.